LRT in

 90 km/h top speed

-(RTD operates skyRide bus service from several Light Rail stations)
+Airport service No direct service - RTD operates skyRide bus service from several Light Rail stations

 C-Line

-Service frequency: 30 minute service all day (starting about 5 am)
+Service frequency 30 minute all day (starting about 5 am)

-Last trips: north at about 7 pm - south at about 9 pm
+Last trips: north about 7 pm; south about 9 pm

 D-Line